Avoid Travel Scams When Making Vacation Plans This Summer

 Check for complaints

-To check for complaints against a specific travel agent, travel package company or rental property landlord, contact the North Carolina Attorney General's Consumer Protection Division.
+To check for complaints against a specific travel agent, travel package company or rental property landlord, contact the North Carolina Attorney General's Office.

 You can also search for complaints online by entering the company name and the word "complaints" or "scam."
 Be aware, however, that you may also find websites that promote the company.

-If you spot a travel scam or have another travel-related consumer complaint, file a complaint online with the Attorney General's Consumer Protection Division.
+If you spot a travel scam or have another travel-related consumer complaint, file a complaint online with the North Carolina Attorney General's Office.